judeiwuji/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles: This displays current directory contents, including hidden files

 5-listfilesdigitonly: This will display the current directory contents in long format, with user and group IDs displayed numerically and hidden files

+6-firstdirectory: This will create a directory named my_first_directory in the /tmp/ directory